-'Notice' to Members includes any notice given by email, post, or courier.
+'Notice' to Members includes, but is not limited to, any notice given by email, post, or courier.

-'Officer' means a natural person who is:
+'Officer' means a natural person who is-

 - a member of the Committee, or - occupying a position in the Society that allows them to exercise significant influence over the management or administration of the Society, including any Chief Executive or Treasurer.